magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

   - **Legend** -- Toggles the legend on/off
   - **Aquifer Cell Threshold** -- This threshold can be used to exclude unwanted effects of aquifers.
 Cells with a pore volume larger than threshold _`*`_ total porevolume are excluded.

-The timesteps available are only those already calculated by the flow diagnostics solver.
-That means timesteps for which flow diagnostic results have been requested either by Cell Results, Well Allocation Plots, or Well Log Extraction Curves.